House of Representatives

 Fort George

-(Minister of Public Service, Constitutional & Political Reform, and Religious Affairs)
+(Minister of Public Service, Governance, and Disaster Risk Management)

 People's United Party